 Timeless Wisdom for Living in Balance with Nature

 Ayurveda is a healing art and science of life.
 Ayurveda’s concern is alleviating both bodily and mental diseases and promoting physical, psychological, and spiritual well-being.
 It includes eating, living, and moving with the seasons and the 5 elements, balanced self-care, healthy

-In its fullest form, Ayurveda is also a path of awakening to Wholeness and integration with all of life.
+relationships, and balanced living.
+It includes learning how to be proactive in one's own health and life.
+In its fullest form, Ayurveda is also a path of awakening to wholeness and integration with all of life.